sdgis-edu-tud/git-github-kellyrsch/draft_writing.md

 ##### Conclusion

-In general, ....
+With the use of K-means clustering we managed to define four different area types.
+However, two of them (types 2 and 3) are very similar in characteristics and improvement strategies.
+In our analysis for attribute QL2acg, we included water areas which all got a score of 0.
+We suspect that these values messed up the clustering process, specifically for attribute QL2acg.
+We think that all zero values got put in type 2, all other low values were put in type 4, all highest values got put in type 3 and all remaining values got put in type 1.
+This probably caused ambiguous results, with the consequence that type 2 and 3 are essentially the same.
-water inclusion messes up QL2acg, probs all zero values in type 2, all other low values in type 4, all highest values in type 3 and the rest in type 1
+Despite that, we can classify the types as urban areas that are in need of much improvement (type 1), areas in need of finetuning (types 2 and 3) and fields that should mostly be left as they are (type 4).